Gourd Pyrography and Safety Tutorial - Woodburning Safety and Caring for Your Pyrography Nibs

 Answer: Main ingredient of all paper is plant material.
 Loading or filling material such as clay, CaCO3, Talc, TiO2 etc. are used for higher brightness and better printability.
 Rosin, alum or combination of other chemicals is used to make paper water resistant.

 But what is this pyrography paper made of?
 Do you know?
-I sure don't & I am not willing to risk my health experimenting with it to find out if it's safe.
+I sure don't, haven't been able to find out how it's been processed & I am not willing to risk my health experimenting with it to find out if it's safe.

 Paper May Contain Chemicals, Dye or Pigment

 In addition to the paper itself possibly posing some risks there is also the risk of burning through the ink contained in the laser or ink jet ink.
 These inks DO contain chemicals and they were not intended to be burned.